Review of the Public Servants Disclosure Protection Act

 Professor Basil Alexander

-Professor Alexander is a legal academic who has taught at Osgoode Hall Law School, the Université de Sherbrooke and the University of New Brunswick.
+Professor Alexander is a legal academic who has taught at Osgoode Hall Law School, the Université de Sherbrooke and the University of New Brunswick and is now at Toronto Metropolitan University.
 He has several years of professional experience in public interest law and significant experience serving universities and communities in various roles.

 David Yazbeck

-Mr. Yazbeck is the Director, National Labour Relations, at the Professional Institute of the Public Service of Canada (PIPSC).
-As Director, he runs the Negotiations and Compensation Services sections of PIPSC.
-Prior to this, he practiced labour and human rights law for 29 years, representing workers and a number of unions, mostly in the federal public service.
+Mr. Yazbeck is General Counsel and Corporate Secretary, Association of Justice Counsel, previously Director, National Labour Relations, at the Professional Institute of the Public Service of Canada (PIPSC) where he ran the Negotiations and Compensation Services sections of PIPSC.
+Prior to this, he practised labour and human rights law for 29 years, representing workers and a number of unions, mostly in the federal public service.

 Scott Chamberlain